Scifabric/pybossa-jujucharm/INSTALL-Vagrant-trusty.md

 juju switch local
 juju bootstrap
 ```
-> What do this juju commands do?
+> Explanation of the commands:
 > * Generate config files for Juju
 > * Switch Juju to local usage (LXC)
 > * Bootstrap Juju so that it is ready to use